XenoAmess/EXsimple/README.md

           open the score code to change whatever you want.

           also,notice that if you use pypy3 instead of python3,it might run far faster.

-# and now it can upload several files one turn !!